Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 What if my child is ahead?

 Kids develop at different rates!
-You may find your child is ahead in some areas and behind in others.
-Our goal is a well-rounded child, not just one that knows all the academics.
+You may find your child is ahead in some areas and behind in others – and that’s perfectly okay.

 So, if your little guy is a whiz at all the academic skills but hates getting his fingers messy, try to encourage some gooey finger-painting or mud-pie making!
 He may need nudging to explore his creative side or to connect with other kids.

-I originally created and used this product in my pre-K classroom to assess at the beginning, middle, and end of the school year as a benchmark to make sure my students were ready for kindergarten.
-If you’re child is only 3 or 4, it’s a great roadmap to know where you should be headed as you prep for kindergarten readiness.
+I originally created and used this kindergarten readiness assessment and pre-k evaluation for my classroom to assess students at the beginning, middle, and end of the school year.
+This simple benchmark helped me track progress to make sure my students were ready for kindergarten.
+If your child is 3 or 4, it’s a great roadmap to know where you should be headed as you prep for kindergarten readiness.

 So, grab your copy of the Kindergarten Readiness & Pre-K Assessment today!
-It’s a quick, comprehensive yet simple, digital assessment that will provide you with invaluable information for determining your child’s kindergarten readiness!
+It’s a simple, quick, and comprehensive digital tool to help you confidently answer: “Is my child ready for kindergarten?”

 Kindergarten Readiness pin